SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 3. C:\Windows
 4. Directories listed in %PATH% (in order)

-Windows stops searching as soon as it finds the first match.
+Windows stops searching as soon as it finds the first matching executable.

+This means that if a malicious executable exists earlier in the search path--such as in the current working directory--it will be executed instead of the legitimate one located later (e.g., in System32).

 # Qualified vs Unqualified Commands